 - Incentivize new combinations of cross-disciplinary expertise, especially with the social sciences;

 - Make connections with key external partners in industry, at the Lawrence Berkeley National Laboratory, and with cognate institutions in the arts and humanities.

-Applications for 2017 are now open
+Applications for 2017 are closed

 One team will be selected for an award of $300k.
 The award will be provided in annual installments of $100,000, with the second and third installments pending an annual progress review.

 Given the interest in fostering new cross-disciplinary approaches, we recommend the following as requirements for team composition: